- Parents Home

 What Is Cardiomyopathy?

-Cardiomyopathy (KAR-dee-oh-my-OP-ah-thee) is a serious disease.
-Treatments can help with the symptoms and sometimes stop it from getting worse, but usually there's no cure.
+Cardiomyopathy is disease of the heart muscle.
+It is a serious condition.
+Treatments can help with symptoms and sometimes stop cardiomyopathy (KAR-dee-oh-my-OP-ah-thee) from getting worse, but there is no cure.

 What Are the Types of Cardiomyopathy?